 For you bass fisher-people out there, your #8 wt will double as a great choice for baby tarpon.
-I always bring a 9 and/or 10 along in case we trip over some larger fish.
-My NuCast Smokin’ Hot 8wt and the new Aurelius #8 wt from Maxxon, have held up very well during recent trips battling fish from 10 to 45 pounds.
+I always bring a 8, 9 and/a 10 wt - along in case we trip over some larger fish.
+My Maxxon Salish #9wt held up very well during recent trips battling fish from 10 to 45 pounds.
 So for around $150 – 200 you can have the time of your life while others are paying $600 – 800 for the fancy ones.
-Maxxon is soon releasing their Salash saltwater rod series.
-Remember it's a good idea to bring 10wt for larger tarpon and/or is you get a shot at big jacks or permit.
+Maxxon's Salish saltwater rod series is just the ticket for these awesome fish.

 Chances are you’ll be in a guided “panga” (Mexican version of a flats boat) and if you hook a screamer, you just fire up the outboard and lay chase to the fish before you get spooled.

 Floating fly line for big game fish works great.
 It’s good to carry an Intermediate Sink Tip as well if you find fish in a bit deeper water.
 Most of your fishing will be done with a floater.
 Even your bass bug line will work fine in the salt.
 I personally love the RIO QuickShooter Saltwater line.
 It stays limp and shoots like a gun.
 I use it for any saltwater quarry - be it tarpon, bones, jacks, etc..

 Casting and Hook Set – Read this section a couple of times!